Lega Friuli-Venezia Giulia: History

-In 2012 Fontanini, who had never been able to lead a party divided in too many factions (notably including those led respectively by Claudio Violino and Enzo Bortolotti), stepped down from national secretary.
-Matteo Piasente was elected in his place with the support of 207 delegates out of 352 during a party congress.
+In 2012 Fontanini, who was not able to unite a party divided in too many factions (notably including those led by Claudio Violino and Enzo Bortolotti), stepped down from national secretary.
+Matteo Piasente was elected in his place with the support of the 58.8% of delegates during a party congress.
 Fontanini, who grudgingly favoured Piasente, did not even take part to the congress, but nevertheless continued to be a leading member.

 In the 2013 regional election the LNFVG obtained a mere 8.3% of the vote and just three regional councillors, due to Tondo's defeat.

 Soon after an expenses scandal, involving Regional Council floor leaders Danilo Narduzzi and Mara Piccin, emerged and the party looked increasingly divided among supporters of Piasente, including Violino and Narduzzi (who promptly resigned from deputy national secretary), Massimiliano Fedriga and Fontanini, who asked Piasente to resign.
-He actually stepped down in late June and was replaced by commissioner Gianpaolo Dozzo, who strove to maintain party unity.
+He actually stepped down in late June and was replaced by commissioner Gianpaolo Dozzo, who strove to preserve party unity.

 In 2014, at a congress in Udine, Fedriga was unanimously elected national secretary, the first hailing from the Venetian-speaking Trieste in party's history.

+In 2015–2017 Cecotti and Visentin were founding members of the centr-left Pact for Autonomy.
+Visentin would also become president of the Autonomies and Environment Pact, a network of regionalist and green parties, and vice president of the European Free Alliance.

 In the 2018 regional election Fedriga was elected President with 57.1% of the vote and the party obtained 34.9% of the vote.

+In the 2023 regional election Fedriga was re-elected President with 64.2% of the vote and the combined score of the party's list and Fedriga's personal list was 36.8%.

 Popular support

-In the 2018 regional election the party obtained its best result until that moment: 34.9% of the vote.
+In the 2018 regional election the party obtained its best result ever: 34.9% of the vote.
 The party's strongholds are Carnia (46.5%), which is part of the province of Udine (34.2%, without Carnia, which forms a separate constituency), and the province of Pordenone (36.7%).

 The electoral results of Lega Nord in the region are shown in the tables below.

-Electoral performance of the Lega Nord Friuli-Venezia Giulia at the regional elections.